sushi133/NanoString-RNAseq-crosswalk-project/README.md

 This script simulates genomic count data with pre-treatment and post-treatment measurements on two platforms.
-It compares the performance of Lasso regression and XGBoost models in predicting data for a new platform (Platform 2) based on both pre-treatment and post-treatment data from an original platform (Platform 1).
+It compares the performance of Lasso regression and XGBoost models in predicting data from a new platform (Platform 2) based on both pre-treatment and post-treatment data from an original platform (Platform 1).

 Key steps: